 Most of the skiing is above the tree line and the runs are well connected with an extensive lift system (including many gondolas).
 The views from up on the peaks are nothing short of spectacular.

 Great pistes exist for all levels of skiers, but intermediates in particular will have a blast cruising around the endless number of well-groomed slopes.
-There is some good, marked terrain for advanced skiers, including runs used for the 1992 Olympic Women’s Downhill and the upcoming World Championships.
+There is some good, marked terrain for advanced skiers, including runs used for the 1992 Olympic Women’s Downhill and World Championships.
 But in general more experienced skiers looking for a real challenge will benefit from taking a guide to access some of the great off-piste terrain that can be hard to find but great to ski.

 There are several good terrain parks including a competition standard half-pipe and a skicross course.